hawkore/mule4-spring-boot-starter/README.md

 ## Simple usage example

-Take a look to [usage example](samples/README.md) to see how easy is to run Mule 4 as a spring-boot application, and monitor it with [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin#codecentrics-spring-boot-admin).
+Take a look at [usage example](samples/README.md) to see how easy it is to run Mule 4 as a spring-boot application, and monitor it with [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin#codecentrics-spring-boot-admin).

 ![](docs/assets/sba-mule4-wallboard.png)
 ![](docs/assets/sba-mule4-insight-details.png)